coreyloftus/css-clips/readme.md

 Many thanks to for all coders who have come before, and made this tech stack possible.

 -   Instructional Team for General Assembly's SEI 10-31-22
-    -   Joshua
-    -   Zakariah
-    -   Brian
 -   Fellow cohort members from SEI 10-31-22, for your support.
--   Django Team
+-   The Django Team
--   Python Team
+-   The Python Team
--   Bulma Team
+-   The Bulma Team
--   Giphy, for making an awesome app that inspired this one, here.
+-   Giphy and CodePen, for making an awesome app that inspired this one, here.

 ## Badges